Hemp Seeds When Pregnant: Safety, Benefits, And Side Effects

 Image: Shutterstock

 Besides hemp seeds, mothers can include hemp seed oil, hemp seed milk, and hemp seed protein powder in their prenatal nutritional diet.
-These hemp seeds products contain little or no THC and CBD and are usually safe for pregnant women.
+These hemp seed products contain little or no THC and CBD and are usually safe for pregnant women.

 However, to ensure your and your baby’s safety, you must talk to your healthcare professional.
 Depending on your and your child’s health, your healthcare provider will guide you on whether these products are safe for you and in what quantities.